roguephysicist/RasPi2-Kiosk/README.md

 * WM and web browser are super lightweight and will not tax your RasPi, unless you purposely load some heavy web-content.
 Memory usage is around 125 MB with a simple website loaded.
-* You can simple plug your RasPi in and everything will load automatically.
+* You can simply plug your RasPi in and everything will load automatically.
 No user input, keyboard, or mouse needed.

 ### Deficiencies: